 3. Indoor/Outdoor Shopping Centers

 Whether it is a mall or an outdoor shopping center, there are almost always some seating areas with tables that you can work at; they are free to everyone.
 If you like to work surrounded by noise and a bit of chaos, a food court could be your sanctuary.
 The idea is that the tables and chairs there are for patrons of the mall or shopping center.
 Because there are so many stores, there is no way you’ll be singled out or asked to leave if you do not buy anything.

 4. Housing Complex Cyber Cafe

 Depending on where you live, your community may offer a community center, cyber cafe (with free coffee), or pool house that you can go to, to do work.
-You pay to live there, take advantages of the amenities provided.
+You pay to live there and take advantage of the amenities provided.
 Instead of paying for coffee to work somewhere, you may be able to get free coffee working somewhere.
 There may even be a room or area that so long as it’s not rented out you can use.
 Where I live has an equivalent of a living room and kitchen area that is available for rent, but when not rented can be utilized by anyone.
 I pack a lunch as if going to the office and can settle in for the day.

-Parks will have benches, and many may also have picnic tables or when in doubt you can bring your blanket to sit on and do your work.
+Parks will have benches, and many may also have picnic tables, or when in doubt you can bring your blanket to sit on and do your work.
 Some parks have the internet available, even if your chosen park doesn’t, most smartphones can be used as a hotspot if you need internet access to do your work.
-Enjoy the outdoors without worrying if you are taking up too much space; it’s a park, there is plenty of space.
+Enjoy the outdoors without worrying if you are taking up too much space; it’s a park, and there is plenty of space.